novomancy/film3/README.md

 Students with disabilities who may need disability-related academic adjustments and services for this course are encouraged to see me privately as early in the term as possible.
 Students requiring disability-related academic adjustments and services must consult the Student Accessibility Services office in Carson Hall 125 or by phone: 646-9900 or email: [Student.Accessibility.Services@Dartmouth.edu](mailto:Student.Accessibility.Services@Dartmouth.edu).

-Once SAS has authorized services, students must show the originally signed SAS Services and Consent Form and/or a letter on SAS letterhead to me.
+Once SAS has authorized services, students must show the signed SAS Services and Consent Form and/or a letter on SAS letterhead to me.
 As a first step, if you have questions about whether you qualify to receive academic adjustments and services, you should contact the SAS office.
 All inquiries and discussions will remain confidential.

 ### Statement on Mental Health

-The academic environment at Dartmouth is challenging, our terms are intensive, and classes are not the only demanding part of your life.
+The academic environment at Dartmouth is challenging, our terms are intensive, and classes are not the only demanding part of your life–particularly in the middle of a pandemic.
 There are a number of resources available to you on campus to support your wellness, including your:

 Undergraduate Dean (http://www.dartmouth.edu/~upperde/)